swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 }
 ```

 Here, `sendMe` ends up calling `C.f()` from outside the main actor.
 The combination of an isolated conformance and a `Sendable` requirement on the same type underlies this issue.
-To address the problem, we can prohibit the use of an isolation conformance if the corresponding type parameter (e.g, `T` in the example above) also has a `Sendable` requirement.
+To address the problem, we can prohibit the use of an isolated conformance if the corresponding type parameter (e.g, `T` in the example above) also has a `Sendable` requirement.

 However, that doesn't address all issues, because region isolation permits sending non-`Sendable` values: